 I also did a larger building design in Revit, where I had to produce a set of working drawings that included a lot of details and specifications.

-Residential design project by Dorian Pai, completed for Herzing's Architectural Design program
+Residential design project by Dorian Pai, completed for Herzing's Building Design Technician program

-Interior house design by Dorian Pai, completed for Herzing's Architectural Design program
+Interior house design by Dorian Pai, completed for Herzing's Building Design Technician program

-Q: What are the most important and useful new skills you learned in the Architectural Design program?
+Q: What are the most important and useful new skills you learned in the Building Design Technician program?